Is the Maplewood Community Center (MCC) a YMCA now?

 What does my MCC membership include?

 As a member of the MCC, you continue have access to the Fitness Center, the Aquatic Center, gym and locker rooms.
-Using the racquetball courts is now included with membership—a separate fee is no longer required.
 Group Exercise classes are also included with membership—and now include additional class options from the YMCA.

 As a member you also get discounted rates on Personal Training, Small Group Training classes like Kettlebells or Pilates, Swim Lessons and Massage.

 Can I visit other YMCA locations with my MCC membership?

 If you have a Silver&Fit or Silver Sneakers membership, you can visit the MCC and more than 25 YMCA locations in the Twin Cities, Rochester and Hudson, WI.

 For all other MCC memberships, you have access to the MCC only.
 You can upgrade to a YMCA membership at any time to have access to all YMCA locations in the Twin Cities, Rochester and Hudson, WI.
 See a team member at the MCC for details.

 What’s happening to the Frequent Fitness Reimbursement Program?